tylerrussin/ConsoleRenderEngine/README.md

 ### Usage

-This codebase is built to run on Windows computers and the virtual environment requires python 3.7 to be installed.
+This codebase is built to run on Windows computers, its virtual environment requires python 3.7 to be installed.

 The following files:

 -	Ray_Casting_Classic.py
 -	Ray_Casting_Textured.py
 -	Ray_Casting_Hashed.py
 -	Ray_Casting_Hashed_color.py

 Are all created to demonstrate different rendering methods of the Simulation Class within the repo.
 All rendering methods are built on top of the same ray casting algorithm.
 To test each method the associated file can be run directly.

-There are limitations that should be noted:
+Some limitations  should be noted:
-All fills use ASCII characters from the extended set and may not be available with all command prompts The Simulation Class uses colors when rendering text that not all command prompts support Ray Casting Hashed and Ray Casting Hashed Color require JSON files of a pre-hashed map of the 3d environment.
+-	All fills use ASCII characters from the extended set and may not be available with all command prompts
+-	The Simulation Class uses colors when rendering text that not all command prompts support
+-	Ray Casting Hashed and Ray Casting Hashed Color require JSON files of a pre-hashed map of the 3D environment.
 The user can create these files with the Make_Hashed_Map.py file.
 Alternatively, several of these pre-hashed files can be downloaded below as they are too large to store on GitHub and each requires at least 8 gigabytes of memory to run.
 Save these files in an extracted state in the hashed_map directory of this repo.

 **Creating Maps**